-The County operates under a Charter which was adopted in November 1970.
-The powers of Prince George's County are provided in the County Charter and in the Constitution and the laws of the State of Maryland, including Article 25A of the Annotated Code of Maryland.
+The County operates under a Charter which was adopted in November 1970 (the "County Charter").
+The powers of the County are provided in the County Charter and in the Constitution and the laws of the State of Maryland, including Title 10 of the Local Government Article of the Annotated Code of Maryland, as amended, replaced or recodified from time to time.
 Under the County Charter, the County is composed of an executive and a legislative branch.

-The executive branch implements and enforces the laws and administers the day to day business of Prince George's County.
-It consists of a County Executive (who is elected by the qualified voters of the entire County) and all other officers, agents, and employees under the County Executive's supervision and authority, including the Chief Administrative Officer, who is responsible for the day to day administration of the County.
-The legislative branch of the County consists of a nine-member County Council (elected from Councilmanic Districts) and its staff.
-The County Executive and the County Council are elected for coterminous four-year terms by qualified voters of the County and are limited by the County Charter to two consecutive four-year terms in office.
+The executive branch implements and enforces the laws and administers the day to day business of the County.
+It consists of a County Executive (who is elected by the qualified voters of the entire County) and all other officers, agents and employees under the County Executive's supervision and authority, including the Chief

+Administrative Officer, who is responsible for the day to day administration of the County.
+The County Executive is elected for four-year terms by qualified voters of the County and is limited by the County Charter to two consecutive four-year terms in office.

+The legislative branch of the County currently consists of a nine-member County Council (elected from Councilmanic Districts) and its staff.
+Charter amendments were recently adopted by the voters in November 2016 changing the composition of the County Council to include two at-large members.
+The election for these two new members will occur in 2018.
+County Council members are elected for four-year terms by qualified voters of the County and are limited by the County Charter to two consecutive four-year terms in office as district members and not more than two consecutive terms as at-large members.